-These Halloween Cookies have the richest chocolate batter studded with the very most Reese’s Pieces, seasonal M&Ms, candy eyeballs and vibrant sprinkles.
+These Halloween Cookies have the richest chocolate batter studded with Reese’s Pieces, seasonal M&Ms, candy eyeballs, and vibrant sprinkles.
+They will be the hit of the party!

-Then, they are also bursting with the very most Reese’s pieces, Halloween M&M’s (the “Ghoul’s Mix”), candy eyeballs and vibrant Halloween sprinkles for the tastiest and most festive cookie for a hauntingly good time.
+Then, they are also bursting with Reese’s pieces, Halloween M&M’s (the “Ghoul’s Mix”), candy eyeballs, and vibrant Halloween sprinkles for the tastiest and most festive cookie for a hauntingly good time.

-• The dough comes together quickly and the decorating is easy, so this recipe is perfect for even novice bakers.
+• The dough comes together quickly, and the decorating is easy, so this recipe is perfect for even novice bakers.
+No rolling pin, royal icing or piping tips needed.

 • Great for a party, as they’re easy to transport and always a crowd pleaser!